 Who is the highest paid tennis coach?

-Nick Bollettieri is considered to be the highest paid tennis coach.
+Nick Bollettieri is considered to be the highest-paid tennis coach.
 Over the years, he’s worked with Sharapova, Agassi, Venus and Serena Williams to name but a few.
 He doesn’t tour with his players though, and usually coaches players at his academy in Florida, USA.
+Other well-paid coaches include Marian Vajda, which is the coach of Novak Djokovic.

 How much do tennis coaches make?

-There are many factors which can affect how much a tennis coach makes per hour.
+There are many factors that can affect how much a tennis coach makes per hour.

 - Their age and experience